-The ordinance encourages the use of durable, reusable shopping bags and restricts the distribution of single use plastic bags at point of sale at retail establishments and restaurants in Hillsboro.
+The law restricts the distribution of single use shopping bags at point of sale at retailers and restaurants statewide.

 When does the ordinance go in to effect?

 What does this mean for businesses?

 Retailers and restaurants will no longer be allowed to offer single-use plastic bags at checkout.
-Retailers will be required to charge a $0.05 pass through fee for recyclable paper bags, reusable plastic bags or reusable fabric bags at check-out, in order to help offset the added cost of the paper bags.
+Retailers will be required to charge a $0.05 fee for recyclable paper bags, reusable plastic bags or reusable fabric bags at check-out, in order to help businesses offset the added cost of the paper or durable bags.
 Restaurants may provide a recyclable paper bag to customers at no charge.
 Restaurants may provide a reusable plastic bag for a fee of not less than $0.05 per bag.

 What does this mean for consumers?

 Consumers are encouraged to bring their own reusable shopping bags to retail establishments and restaurants.
 Consumers will have to pay a $0.05 pass through fee for each paper bag they use at retail establishments.
 There should be no fee for restaurants.

 Customers who qualify for SNAP or WIC will have the $0.05 pass through fee waived upon their request at the time of checkout.

 What about plastic produce bags and collecting pet waste?

-Plastic produce bags are not included in the ordinance and will still be available for use.
+Plastic produce bags are not included in the law and will still be available for use.
 Reusable produce bags are available for purchase online and are a great way to further reduce the use of single-use shopping bags.

 Plastic pet waste bags and trash can liners are not affected by the law.

 What about plastic bags at food pantries and food banks?

-The ordinance does not apply to food pantries or food banks since they do not sell food.
+The law does not apply to food pantries or food banks since they do not sell food.
 Therefore these community services are not included in the law.